| Microsoft Office Professional 2007Office desktop productivity suite with editions for all business

 upgrade, while 2003 users would really need to review the features and make a

 determination based on what would be useful for their particular needs.
+So what are the system requirements for all of

 this new found productivity?
 A minimum 500MHz processor, 256MB memory, 2GB hard